Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Results

 \subsubsection{\textbf{Participants value Human-in-the-loop MES for balancing algorithmic decisions and human input}}

 After being shown different MES budget scenarios, participants opted to allocate 50\% of the budget using MES.
 The interactive interface displayed 18 selected projects, and participants were divided into randomly assigned groups to discuss potential vetoes or budget adjustments.
 None of the groups vetoed any projects, indicating approval of the algorithmically selected set.
-However, participants proposed reducing the budget for the project \enquote{Kultur-Agenda,} an online calendar for art and cultural events, from 18,000 CHF to 9,000 CHF.
+However, in the budget adjustment session shown in Figure~\ref{fig:adjust}, participants proposed reducing the budget for the project \enquote{Kultur-Agenda,} an online calendar for art and cultural events, from 18,000 CHF to 9,000 CHF.
 This additional step allowed participants to refine algorithmic decisions, balancing automation with human judgment.

 Figures ~\ref{fig:survey_portion} and ~\ref{fig:survey_mes} in the appendix present participant responses to two key survey questions about MES fairness and the balance between voting and deliberation.
 The responses indicate that participants generally perceived MES as fair, with 62\% rating it \enquote{Very fair} and 23\% rating it \enquote{Somewhat fair.} A majority expressed support for maintaining the 50:50 ratio of individual voting to group deliberation, with an overwhelming 81\% preferring the same 50:50 proportion and only 15\% and 3\% advocating for having a higher portion of voting or deliberation, respectively.